go-gost/docs/en/docs/tutorials/reverse-proxy-advanced.md

             connector:
               type: relay
               metadata:
-                tunnelID: ac74d9dd-3125-442a-a7c1-f9e49e05faca
+                tunnel.id: ac74d9dd-3125-442a-a7c1-f9e49e05faca
               dialer:
                 type: tcp
     ```

-The visitor start a service to listen on port 8000, and specifies the tunnel to be used by setting the `tunnelID` option.
+The visitor start a service to listen on port 8000, and specifies the tunnel to be used by setting the `tunnel.id` option.

 ## TCP Service